ids/cluster-builder/README.md

 ### Dataflow

-With a working Kubernetes cluster [Dataflow](docs/dataflow.md) is a good platform of components to explore.
+A Kubernetes cluster deployed, [Dataflow](docs/dataflow.md) combines an impressive platform of components to explore for both development and production use.

-You can also check out some of the other _cluster-builder ready_ services in [xtras](xtras).
+You can also check out some of the other _cluster-builder ready_ services in [xtras/k8s](xtras/k8s).

 ### A Note about this IaC